-You will be considered an eligible applicant if you have a minimum cumulative GPA of 3.0 at the time of application (as calculated by CASPA), if you have completed or will complete your undergraduate degree prior to the start date of the program, and if you have completed or will complete your prerequisite courses within the timeline specified for your situation.
+You will be considered an eligible applicant if you have a minimum cumulative GPA of 3.0 at the time of application (as calculated by CASPA), if you have a minimum science GPA of 3.0 at the time of application (as calculated by CASPA), if you have completed or will complete your undergraduate degree prior to the start date of the program, and if you have completed or will complete your prerequisite courses within the timeline specified for your degree status.

-Augsburg's PA Program Supplemental Application can be downloaded from www.augsburg.edu/pa.
+Augsburg's PA Program Supplemental Application can be downloaded from our website at www.augsburg.edu/pa.
 It is important for the applicant to determine whether he or she is in fact eligible to apply to the PA Studies Program, as the supplemental application fee is non-refundable.

 You will be required to print and sign the supplemental application and mail it to the program by the application deadline.
-Since all incoming students begin the course of study in late May, the application is thus made approximately a year before matriculation.